Ana Fernández / SEO

 • URLs

-Of course: it's not about repeating them endlessly, but about using them in a natural and strategic way, providing value to the user.
+Of course: it's not about repeating them endlessly, but about using them naturally and strategically, providing value to the user.

-Keywords are more than single words: they are the link between what your audience is looking for and what your brand has to offer.
-Understanding them, choosing them well and using them strategically allows you to be visible at key moments in the digital journey of your potential customers.
+Keywords are more than just isolated words: they are the link between what your audience is looking for and what your brand has to offer.
+Understanding them, choosing them well, and using them strategically allows you to be visible at key moments in your potential customers' digital journey.

-In a world where content is abundant, well-crafted keywords are a compass: they guide you to the people who really want to find you.
+In a world where content is abundant, well-crafted keywords are a compass: they guide you toward the people who actually want to find you.